lbinding/MemoryPaper/README.md

-# Anatomically Targeted Automated Tractography Version 2
+# Analysis from the memory paper
-(As seen in the memory paper)
+(Including AT-ATv2-public)